junxit/us-congress-bills-117/metadata.md

 - 2022-02-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1169)
 - 2022-02-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1169)
 - 2022-03-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-05-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-06-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-06-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-06-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 398.